logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abtlist/selectbytexts/_index.md

 weight: 19
 aliases:
     - /TA_Automation/Topics/abt_Select_5.html
+keywords: "selectbytexts, abtlist selectbytexts, select multiple items in list by contents, select more than one items in list based on values"
 ---
-keyword: [selectbytexts, abtlist selectbytexts, select multiple items in list by contents, select more than one items in list based on values]
----

-# SelectByTexts

 ## Syntax